 This hardy, scented, compact rhododendron and was voted ‘Star Plant for 2017’ by a panel of trialists for Richard Jackson’s Garden.
 Sue Whiteside from Chelmsford was delighted that ‘it was quick to flower, had an excellent scent and lovely blooms.’
 Joanna Hughes from Exeter thought that ‘The scent was amazing, the flowers lovely and a good colour too.’

-Look out for a very special QVC offer in January 2017 where rhododendron ‘Tinkerbird’ features as the free p&p plant of the month for January.
+Look out for a very special QVC offer in January 2018 where rhododendron ‘Tinkerbird’ is on offer on Richard Jackson’s Garden.
 Stocks are limited, so if you want to grow this world exclusive, you may need to order it fast!

 Rhododendron ‘Tinkerbird’ is very easy to grow and a very low maintenance plant, but there are a few tips that will ensure that you get the very best from your plant.